 Why I Built This

 I spend my days building AI systems.
 I've architected multi-LLM pipelines, shipped RAG implementations, and optimized models serving billions of requests.
-And I have a problem: the research papers I need to read are nearly impossible to get through.
+And I have a problem: I can't keep up with the research.

 My Background